Terry Mac signs on

 2013 – Luis Suárez featured as Uruguay thumped Jordan 5-0 in the first leg of their World Cup play-off in Amman.

-2014 – Suárez again represented his country, converting in a penalty-shoot that Costa Rica won 7-6 after their friendly had finished 3-3 in Montevideo.
+2014 – Suárez again represented his country, scoring during the game as well as converting in a penalty-shoot that Costa Rica won 7-6 after their friendly had finished 3-3 in Montevideo.

 1998 - Reserves keeper Tony Warner joined Celtic on loan.
 He made three first-team appearances for the Bhoys, keeping just one clean sheet.

 2018 – Ex-reds midfielder Joe Cole announced his retirement from playing, with Harry Kewell being sacked as Manager of Notts County on the same day.

 1935 – Ex-red Elisha Scott played for Northern Ireland as they lost 2-1 to Scotland in the British International Championships in Edinburgh.

 1938 – Ex-red Matt O’Mahoney played for the Republic of Ireland in their 3-2 friendly win over Poland in Dublin.

 1946 – Cyril Sidlow played for Wales as they lost 3-0 to England in the British International Championships in Manchester.

 1957 – Tommy Younger featured as Scotland drew 1-1 with Wales in the same competition at Hampden Park.

 1984 – Future reds Steve McMahon and Barry Venison both played for England at junior levels.